apache/beam/website/www/site/content/en/blog/python-performance-runtime-type-checking.md

 `runtime_type_check` on, you would receive the following error message:

 ```
-Type hint violation for 'ParDo(MultiplyByTwo)': requires <class 'int'> but got <class 'str'> for element
+typehint violation for 'ParDo(MultiplyByTwo)': requires <class 'int'> but got <class 'str'> for element
 ```

-This is an actionable error message - it tells you that either your code has a bug or that your declared type hints are incorrect.
+This is an actionable error message - it tells you that either your code has a bug or that your declared typehints are incorrect.
 Sounds simple enough, so what's the catch?

 _It is soooo slowwwwww._ See for yourself.